 Marina StepnovaStanislav Krasilnikov/TASS

-A doctor by training, Stepnova dissects the human soul no less surgically than her illustrious predecessors Anton Chekhov and Mikhail Bulgakov.
+Stepnova is philologist, however, she grew up in a doctor's family and worked as a cancer nurse in her 15.
+So she dissects the human soul no less surgically than other doctor writers Anton Chekhov and Mikhail Bulgakov.
 Her first novel, aptly titled The Surgeon, has been compared to Patrick Suskind’s Perfume.

 Stepnova’s best-known work,The Women of Lazarus, details a man’s love for three women of different generations and destinies, and the lengths to which he is prepared to go for the sake of this all-encompassing love.